-The AMSA Reproductive Health Project staff are Becky Martin, AMSA Senior Manager of Education & Advocacy, Sara Maria Jensen, AMSA Reproductive Health Fellow, and Aliye Runyan, M.D., AMSA Reproductive Health Strategist.
+The AMSA Reproductive Health Project staff includes Becky Martin, AMSA Senior Manager of Education & Advocacy, as well as AMSA’s new Reproductive Health Fellow, Sara Maria Jensen, and new AMSA Reproductive Health Strategist Aliye Runyan, MD.

 - Aliye Runyan, MD, AMSA’s new Reproductive Health Strategist, is a former AMSA Education & Research Fellow and is so excited to rejoin the organization which provided her inspiration throughout medical training.
 She attended the University of Miami SOM, and spent a year as a research fellow at the National Institutes of Health in Bethesda, Maryland.
 After graduating medical school, she worked full time for AMSA as their Education and Research Fellow, and then went on to residency in ob-gyn at Wayne State University/ Detroit Medical Center.
 She now works clinically in family planning/ gynecology in Westchester County and Queens, NY.
 The intersections of reproductive health, rights, and education are what she is most passionate about!

 - Sara Maria Jensen is the new Reproductive Health Fellow for AMSA and is enthusiastic to be part of AMSA’s national advocacy efforts in this new health justice space.
 She attends Trinity School of Medicine as a 2021 MD candidate.
 It was through her international and domestic clinical experiences that brought her to reproductive health quickly learning that a deficit in the support provided to women is universal.
 She felt a call to improve both patient and medical student education and turned to AMSA for the foundational resources to become not only a medical scientist but a medical activist.